aechoi/smart-suction/README.md

 - Install this package in editable mode (for pytest and relative imports) `pip install -e .`

 The structure of `src\smart-suction` should be identical to the structure of `tests\`, following the convention found [here](https://docs.pytest.org/en/stable/explanation/goodpractices.html#tests-outside-application-code).

+Before pushing commits, you should run `pytest` in this directory to make sure all tests pass.
+If they don't, address them before pushing.